joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 As mentioned above, some Virtual Machines with unmanaged disks will keep the VHDs around when deleted.

-Using a PowerShell [script](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/find-unattached-disks?WT.mc_id=AZ-MVP-5004796 "Find and delete unattached Azure managed and unmanaged disks") _(provided by Microsoft),_ you can report on any disks that are not in use by a VM and then delete them.
+Using a PowerShell [script](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/find-unattached-disks?WT.mc_id=AZ-MVP-5004796 "Find and delete unattached Azure managed and unmanaged disks"){:target="_blank"} _(provided by Microsoft),_ you can report on any disks that are not in use by a VM and then delete them.

 _Note: Be VERY cautious doing this; solutions such as Citrix and Azure Image Builder use unmanaged disks to create new Session hosts, etc., so context is key._

-With the Azure Storage accounts using Blob data – such as Diagnostic Accounts, it is a good idea to implement [Azure Blob Storage Lifecycle](https://docs.microsoft.com/en-us/azure/storage/blobs/lifecycle-management-overview?tabs=azure-portal&WT.mc_id=AZ-MVP-5004796 "Azure Blob Storage Lifecycle") on the storage accounts, so we are only retaining recent and relevant data.
+With the Azure Storage accounts using Blob data – such as Diagnostic Accounts, it is a good idea to implement [Azure Blob Storage Lifecycle](https://docs.microsoft.com/en-us/azure/storage/blobs/lifecycle-management-overview?tabs=azure-portal&WT.mc_id=AZ-MVP-5004796 "Azure Blob Storage Lifecycle"){:target="_blank"} on the storage accounts, so we are only retaining recent and relevant data.

 ![Azure Blob Storage Lifecycle Management](/uploads/azureblogstglifecyclemgmnt.PNG "Azure Blob Storage Lifecycle Management")